My Quiet Kitchen

 labeled photo of ingredients laid out on a large baking sheet.

-• Peanut butter - any type of peanut butter you like will work fine here; I use a crunchy and salted one.
+• Peanut butter - any type of natural peanut butter you like will work.
+I use a crunchy and salted one.
 If using unsalted you'll want to add a generous pinch of salt to the batter.

 • Cocoa - either regular or Dutch process cocoa powder is fine, or raw cacao powder.
-Note, if using Dutch process cocoa you'll use baking powder instead of soda because it's too alkaline to react with the baking soda.
+Note, if you use Dutch process cocoa, you'll need to replace baking soda with baking powder, since it's too alkaline to react with the baking soda.

 • Oats - these brownies begin with old fashioned rolled oats; you'll use a food processor to turn them into a coarse flour.
 Or if you have oat flour on hand, feel free to use that instead.